 Drawbacks of Receiving an Annuity Payment

-Depending on the size of your payments, you may not be able to pay off all your debts like you would be able to if you had taken out the large sum.
+Depending on the size of your payments, you may not be able to pay off all your debts as you would be able to if you had taken out the large sum.
 Also, your future goals may warrant more money than your payments would allow for; such as getting married, buying a new home, or starting a business.
 Granted, an annuity payment will help your goals come to fruition much sooner than if you were relying on a paycheck from your job… But who wants to wait?

 Which Is Right for You?

 It all comes down to what you want for your future.
 Are you okay with achieving your goals slower than if you had taken a lump sum?
 Are you willing to lose a larger portion of your winnings in taxes if you take the lump sum?
 It all depends on you.

 No matter what you decide, make sure that you have a plan and someone who can support your decision.
 You’ll need an advisor to keep your money situation straight.
 You don’t want to run out of money quicker than you can decide what to do with it!